 What Are Muscle Knots?
 Causes, Symptoms & Relief

-A person feeling for a muscle knot in their neck, showing a common symptom of myofascial trigger points.
+A person feeling for a muscle knot in their neck with a pained expression, showing a common symptom of myofascial trigger points.

 What Are Muscle Knots?
 Causes, Symptoms & Relief